Leading Strategic Projects Successfully

 In 6 dynamic modules, explore content linked to your organisational context, reflecting the wider business environment, and relevant to your future aspirations.

-Module 2: Dealing with interdependency and complexity
+Module 2: Managing complexity

 - Manage complex issues and diverse, conflicting requirements.